paf31/purescript-folds/docs/Control/Fold.md

 unfoldFold_ :: forall a b. b -> (b -> a -> b) -> Fold a b
 ```

+Create a `Fold` by providing an initial state and a function which updates
+that state.
+This is a variant of `unfoldFold` where the output is the state
+itself.

 #### `foldl`

 ``` purescript
 foldl :: forall f a b.
 Foldable f => Fold a b -> f a -> b
 ```

+Run a `Fold` by providing a `Foldable` container of inputs, and then
+generating a single output.
+This is analogous to the `foldl` function from
+`Data.Foldable`.

 #### `scanl`